 The cost of living in Hamburg almost hits a level close to the top 10 most expensive cities in Germany, shooting it up to one of the most expensive major cities in Germany.
 But how come Hamburg is so expensive?
 Possibly it's down to the fact that Hamburg boasts the highest density of millionaires in Germany and one multinational corporation after the other romps around the city.
 And with its ever-growing economy, it creates jobs along with prospering prospects.

 Let's take it one step at a time, though: we'll show you the cost of living in Hamburg to give you a sense of how expensive Hamburg is.
 After that, we put it into context with the average salary in Hamburg and then set it in perspective to the number 1 city among expats: Berlin.
-Finally, our tips allow students and expats to truly indulge in northern German ways of life despite its high cost of living.
+Finally, our tips allow students and expats to truly indulge in northern German ways of life despite its high cost of living in Hamburg.

 Looking at the overall cost of living in Germany, there's an obvious pattern: The South has higher living expenses than the North of Germany.
 Now, when you dust off your map, you’ll spot Hamburg in the north.